Reviews

 Celestron AstroMaster 70AZ Review – Not Recommended

 Celestron’s AstroMaster 70AZ promises to be a fully-functioning telescope for under 150 dollars in price – and a refractor on a tripod, at that.
-It doesn’t deliver on that promise.
+I don't see it delivering on that promise.

 NexStar 127SLT Telescope Review – Partially Recommended

-The NexStar 127SLT isn’t bad, but comes with serious limitations that make it a questionable proposition in value.
+The NexStar 127SLT isn’t bad.
+However, it struck me that it comes with serious limitations that make it a questionable proposition in value.